rohanchoudhary5210/CornBall/README.md

         #endif
     }

+void DisableBag()
+{
+    // If the Rigidbody component exists...
+    if (rb != null)
+    {
+        // ...make it kinematic.
+This stops it from being affected by gravity or collisions. rb.isKinematic = true;
+    }

+    // Disable this script component so it no longer listens for input. this.enabled = false;
+}

     // A function to handle mouse input. void HandleMouseInput() { /* ...
 Code to detect mouse clicks and drags ... */ }
     // A function to handle touch input on mobile devices.